Tree-based methods for length-biased survival data: Simulation Study

 \subsubsection{Regulating the construction of trees in forests}

-We examine the impact of tuning the \texttt{mtry} parameter on our proposed methods, LBRC-CIF-C and LBRC-CIF-F. In addition, we apply the same tuning procedure to the benchmark method LTRC-CIF.
-While the original LTRC-CIF tuning targets the survival curve adjusted for delayed entry, we instead adopt our proposed strategy, which directly targets the unbiased survival function.
-Including LTRC-CIF allows us to evaluate the generalizability of our tuning strategy across distinct forest models that can estimate unbiased survival functions.
+We investigate the sensitivity of the proposed LBRC-CIF methods to the choice of the \texttt{mtry} parameter and evaluate the effectiveness of out-of-bag tuning using the integrated Brier score (IBS) criterion.
+Specifically, we consider the proposed LBRC-CIF-C and LBRC-CIF-F methods, along with the benchmark LTRC-CIF method, within a common out-of-bag tuning framework that targets prediction accuracy for the observed survival outcome.
+For each CIF, we evaluate prediction performance across \texttt{mtry} values $\{1,2,3,6,12,24,30\}$ and the tuned \texttt{mtry}$,$ using the mean integrated $L_2$-distance relative to the best-performing candidate.

-For each CIF, we compute the mean integrated $L_2$-distance for \texttt{mtry} values $\{1,2,3,6,12,24,30\}$ and the tuned \texttt{mtry}, then calculate their differences from the minimum among the candidate values.
-Figure~\ref{fig3} illustrates the error bars of these distance differences for the three CIFs under Weibull increasing and decreasing hazard distributions with 20$\%$ censoring, across different data structures and sample sizes.
-Additional results for log-normal and bathtub-shaped hazard settings are provided in the Supplementary Material.
+Figure~\ref{fig4:OOB_tune} illustrates the error bars of these distance differences for the three CIFs under Weibull increasing hazard distributions with 20$\%$ censoring, across different data structures and sample sizes.
+Additional results for Weibull decreasing, log-normal, and bathtub-shaped hazard settings are provided in the Supplementary Material.
 In this example, the smallest $L_2$-distance for all CIFs are often attained at \texttt{mtry} values $24$ or $30$, whereas the default value (\texttt{mtry}$=\sqrt{30}\approx6$) does not always perform well.
 The small gap between the tuned \texttt{mtry} and the best-performing candidate suggests that our tuning procedure provides a reliable selection strategy.
 Notably, for \texttt{mtry} values $1,2,3,6,$ and $12$, the deviation from the minimum is generally larger for LBRC-CIFs than for LTRC-CIF.
 These findings suggest that the proposed LBRC-CIFs may be more sensitive to the choice of \texttt{mtry}, highlighting the importance of careful tuning.

-Based on these findings, we focus in the following analysis on forest methods using the proposed tuned parameter settings.
+Based on these findings, we focus on the following analysis on forest methods using the proposed tuned parameter settings.

+Similar qualitative patterns were observed when tuning was based on the out-of-bag C-index, indicating that the overall tuning behavior of the proposed LBRC-CIF methods is reasonably robust across different tuning criteria; corresponding results are provided in the Supplementary Material.